• Skip to primary navigation

 Photo by Kenny Luo on Unsplash

-If you are especially brave and willing to have a go at it, have a look at the many YouTube videos on making your own smart mirror.
+If you are brave and ready to do it, check out the numerous YouTube videos on creating your own smart mirror.

 Photo by Christopher Beddies on Unsplash

-Keep in mind that this won’t be a fixture without constantly having it on charge.
-It would be embarrassing to have a low battery icon pop-up when showing off your photos.
-Constantly having the screen on and looping images WILL take a toll on the battery.
+Remember that this won’t be a fixture without constantly having it on charge.
+Having a low battery icon pop up when showing off your photos would be embarrassing.
+Continually having the screen on and looping images WILL take a toll on the battery.

 Design by Bisma Ilyas | TechEngage

-Whether you have lost your main smartphone or need to access your multi-factor authenticator apps, a backup device can be a lifesaver.
-You can install apps like Google’s Find My Device to remotely locate, ring, erase, and protect your main device from intruders – or just locate it in your house.
+Whether you have lost your primary smartphone or need to access your multi-factor authenticator apps, a backup device can be a lifesaver.
+You can install apps like Google’s Find My Device to remotely locate, ring, erase, and protect your primary device from intruders – or locate it in your house.

 If you are a security nut like me, you might hate reaching for your phone to enter the code for 2-factor authentication.
-If you have a good app (I recommend Authy), you can instantly enter your 2-factor code without needing to leave your comfortable bed, disturbing your phone on charge, or switching apps.
+However, if you have a good app (I recommend Authy), you can instantly enter your 2-factor code without leaving your comfortable bed, disturbing your phone on charge, or switching apps.

-These are just a few of the things you can do to make use of your old device.
-We’d love to hear your ideas in the comments.
+These are just a few ideas to repurpose your old Android or iOS device.
+Get creative, and let us know your ideas in the comments!

 Related Stories